-This 60-minute session will explore the role of design in transforming the way we build and use space.
-The event will be led by Tuba Kocaturk, Professor of Integral Design and Founding Director of the MInD (Mediated Intelligence in Design) Research Lab at Deakin University's School of Architecture and Built Environment.
-Professor Kocaturk will introduce the relatively new concept of design-led innovation and be joined by Jo-Ann Kellock, CEO of the Design Institute of Australia, and John Gertsakis, Director of the Product Stewardship Centre of Excellence run by the UTS Institute for Sustainable Futures.
+This 60-minute session explores the role of design in transforming the way we build and use space.
+The event is led by Tuba Kocaturk, Professor of Integral Design and Founding Director of the MInD (Mediated Intelligence in Design) Research Lab at Deakin University's School of Architecture and Built Environment.
+Professor Kocaturk introduces the relatively new concept of design-led innovation and is joined by Jo-Ann Kellock, CEO of the Design Institute of Australia, and John Gertsakis, Director of the Product Stewardship Centre of Excellence run by the UTS Institute for Sustainable Futures.

 Located in Geelong, Victoria, Deakin University is home to one of the nation's largest circular economy research efforts, with experts from an array of disciplines coming together to develop circular technologies and materials.
 As part of this research, the university’s Architecture and Built Environment department recently released a report entitled 'The Circular Economy in the Australian Built Environment: The State of Play and a Research Agenda', which was co-authored by Professor Kocaturk.

 The session is designed for those who work in the built environment, researchers of any discipline or anyone with an interest in how humans design the world around them.
 It will cover: